flityzz/turbo-system-debug/README.md

-# turbo-system-debug README
+# Turbo System Debug 🚀

-About turbo-system-debug
+# About Turbo System Debug

 turbo-system-debug is a powerful tool designed to simplify and accelerate the process of creating Salesforce System.debug statements.
 It streamlines the debugging workflow by allowing users to quickly select a variable and generate corresponding debug statements with just a simple keyboard shortcut.

 Example GIF